benjaminhuanghuang/js-study/Async/resolve and then.md

 ## resolve()
-Promise.resolve() is a method that creates a resolved Promise.
+Promise.resolve(value) is a method that creates a `resolved Promise`.
+If the value is a Promise, it returns that same Promise (does not wrap it again).
+If the value is not a Promise, it wraps the value into a resolved Promise.

 It is often used to convert a value into a Promise that resolves immediately or to ensure a function always returns a Promise.

 ```js